Francisco-Manzano/Communication-protocols-in-VHDL/Modbus RTU/README.md

    ## FUNCTIONS

-   The user can manually introduce any function he wants (digital or analog ).
+   The user can manually introduce any function he wants (digital or analogic ).
 The master receives this order through the switches and buttons from the development board, and then sends it to the slave selected.
    My slave only answers to digital functions.
 Analogic functions cause an exception.